Tutorial

 Whether you are building an inventory management system, an autonomous checkout kiosk, or a security monitoring dashboard, the ability to detect and locate objects in images is a foundational capability.
 An object detection API takes the complexity of training and hosting computer vision models off your plate, giving you bounding boxes, labels, and confidence scores through a single REST call.

-Why Object Detection Is a Game-Changer
+Why Object Detection Beats Plain Classification

 Traditional image classification tells you what is in an image.
 Object detection goes further: it tells you where each item is and how confident the model is about each prediction.
-This spatial information unlocks use cases that simple classification cannot touch, from counting products on a shelf to drawing real-time annotations on a security feed.
+This spatial information enables use cases that simple classification cannot touch, from counting products on a shelf to drawing real-time annotations on a security feed.

 Training your own object detection model requires thousands of labeled images, GPU infrastructure, and ongoing maintenance as your data distribution shifts.
 The Object Detection API eliminates all of that.
 You send an image, and you get structured JSON with every detected object, its class label, confidence score, and bounding box coordinates.
 Let's see how it works.